ellysh/video-game-bots/ClickerBots/output-device-capture.md

 | `0xA9E89C` | Pixels' color in a hexadecimal representation |
 | `10` | Shade variation parameter from 0 to 255 that defines an allowed deviation from the specified color for red, blue and green color's components |

 Return value of the function is an array with three elements in case of success and zero value in case of failure.
 First two elements of the array are X and Y coordinates of the found area.
-Third element is a count of match pixels in the area.
+Third element is a number of matched pixels in the area.
 You can find a detailed information about this function in documentation of FastFind library.

 `FFBestSpot` function is an effective tool for searching the interface elements like progress bars, icons, windows and text.
 Also you can try to search 2D models but result will not be reliable enough.

-Second task that able to be solved by FastFind library is a localization of the screen picture changes.
+Second task that can be solved with FastFind library is localization of the screen picture changes.
 This task is solved by `FFLocalizeChanges` function.
-We can use a Notepad application to demonstrate work of the function.
-The AutoIt script will localize the added text in the Notepad window.
+We can use Notepad application to demonstrate work of the function.
+AutoIt script will localize the added text in the Notepad window.

 This is a [`FFLocalizeChanges.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OutputDeviceCapture/FastFindAu3/FFLocalizeChanges.au3) script:
 ```AutoIt